 4. West Flanders

 West Flanders is Belgium's only coastal province.
 All the beaches in Belgium are part of it.
 It's mostly known abroad for the provincial capital Bruges, with its UNESCO World Heritage city center, but is also a national tourism magnet.
-There's a certain time of Belgian that, whenever the weather is even a bit nice, always flocks to the seaside.
+There's a certain time of Belgian that, whenever the weather is even a bit nice, always flocks to the seaside at the north sea.

 The coast isn't just popular for its beaches.
-There are quite a few war memorial sites, both from World War I and from World War II, and the city of Ostend is home to several art galleries and museums.
+There are quite a few war memorial sites, from both World Wars, and the city of Ostend is home to several art galleries and museums.
 Whether you want to walk, bike, eat, shop, or brush up on your history, West Flanders has something for you.

 The province of Limburg is sometimes also called Belgian-Limburg to distinguish it from the Dutch province of Limburg.
 Its provincial capital is Hasselt, where you can visit places such as the National Jenever Museum and do quite a bit of shopping.